 ASC No. 740 contains a two-step approach to recognizing and measuring a liability for uncertain tax positions.
 The first step is to evaluate the tax position taken or expected to be taken in a tax return by determining if the weight of available evidence indicates that it is more likely than not that, on an evaluation of the technical merits, the tax position will be sustained on audit, including resolution of any related appeals or litigation processes.
 The second step is to measure the tax benefit as the largest amount that is more than 50% likely to be realized upon ultimate settlement.
 The Company accrues interest and penalties related to unrecognized tax benefits in its taxes on income.
-As of December 31, 2019 and 2018, the Company did not identify any significant uncertain tax positions.
+As of December 31, 2020, and 2019, the Company did not identify any significant uncertain tax positions.

-n.
+o.
 Warranty:

-In the beginning of 2018 the Company updated its service policy for new SCI Products sold to include a 5-year warranty.
-Our ReStore product offering includes a two-year warranty for parts and services.
-The Company records a provision for the estimated cost to repair or replace products under warranty at the time of sale.
+The Company provided a two-year standard warranty for its products.
+In the beginning of 2018, we updated our service policy for new devices sold to include five-year warranties.
+The Company determined that the first two years of warranty is an assurance-type warranty and records a provision for the estimated cost to repair or replace products under warranty at the time of sale.
 Factors that affect the Company's warranty reserve include the number of units sold, historical and anticipated rates of warranty repairs and the cost per repair.

-US I Dollars
+US Dollars in

-in

-thou usands
+thousands

-Balance at December 31, 2018 \$ 304
+Balance at December 31, 2019 \$ 227

-Provision 166
+Provision 125

-Usage (243)
+Usage (212)

-Balance at December 31, 2019 227
+Balance at December 31, 2020 140

-o.
+p.
 Concentrations of Credit Risks: